MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 For example, when an admin defines one of the following session policies:
 - Block file upload for files containing Social Security Number (SSN)
-- Block file download for files containing PHI (Protected Health Information) In such cases files bigger than 5MB are not scanned and treated according to the policy setting of ‘Always apply the selected action even if the data cannot be scanned’
+- Block file download for files containing PHI (Protected Health Information) In such cases, files larger than 5 MB are not scanned and are treated according to the policy setting of **Always apply the selected action even if the data cannot be scanned**.

 ## Next steps